-End-users are obliged to maintain security of their device on which their itsme app is installed and the confidentiality of their itsme PIN code and promptly communicate BMID of any circumstance raising suspicion or risk of their itsme account being compromised (including loss or theft of their itsme device).
+End-users are obliged to maintain security of their device on which their itsme app is installed and the confidentiality of their itsme PIN code and promptly block their itsme account via the itsme website in case of any circumstance raising suspicion or risk of their itsme account being compromised (including loss or theft of their itsme device).
 See the Terms and Conditions document on the itsme website for detailed obligations.